||||

 Humans also maintain what might be called "cognitive slack."
 It is the capacity for mind-wandering, daydreaming, boredom.
 These states appear to serve no immediate purpose and are often experienced as aversive.
 Yet neuroscience research suggests that the mind's wandering is the mode in which the brain engages in long-timescale planning, integrates disparate memories, and generates novel associations.
 The inability to tolerate boredom correlates with reduced creative output and reduced capacity for sustained attention.
 The "wasted" mental activity is where consolidation happens.

-Consider ritual.
+Culture is the set of practices, narratives, and institutions that humans have accumulated precisely because they do not optimize for immediate survival but for something else: stability, meaning, beauty, coordination across time through tradition and ritual.
 From a purely functional perspective, most rituals are extraordinarily inefficient.
 Religious ceremonies often involve hours of repetitive activity.
 The faithful chant, genuflect, and circumambulate producing no direct material benefit.
 A rational system would replace ritual with something "productive."
-Yet rituals persist across cultures, and anthropological evidence suggests they serve crucial functions that are not reducible to their explicit content.
+Yet rituals persist across cultures, and anthropological evidence suggests they serve crucial functions that are not reducible to any message or content explicit or implicit within ritual apart from the performance of the ritual itself.

 Ritual creates synchronized action: participants move together, chant together, hold attention together.
 This synchronization produces a psychological state of group cohesion that is difficult to achieve through rational persuasion alone.
 Ritual also creates time markers, sturcturing the year by recurring ceremonies, the week by cyclical observances.
 This cyclical marking of time appears to be less efficient than a linear calendar, yet it serves to embed individuals within larger temporal and social structures.
 Ritual also preserves institutional memory: the ceremony itself is a script that carries history within its form.
 The inefficiency-- redundancy, repetition, elaborate aesthetics... is what allows information to be transmitted across generations without degradation.